Let’s Talk About Marijuana

 I’m not going to get into the hazy past of marijuana’s relationship with the U.S. government.
 What I will get into is the future: We need research into the effects of cannabis on cystic fibrosis.
 Can its anti-inflammatory effects help us?
 Can its pain-relieving effects help us?
 Can its bronchodilating effects help us?
 Can its appetite-stimulating and nausea-suppressing effects help us?
 Can its mental health effects help us?

 I don’t know for certain that cannabis could help CF patients in big ways, though I’ve encountered plenty of firsthand and secondhand anecdotal evidence to suggest that.
-And marijuana isn’t perfect.
+And marijuana isn’t free of downsides.
 (Is any medication, though?)
 What I’m saying is, we need to ask and get answers.
 Let’s push for research into the potential that cannabis could dull the intensity of our destructive disease.

 Note: Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 The opinions expressed in this column are not those of Cystic Fibrosis News Today, or its parent company, BioNews Services, and are intended to spark discussion about issues pertaining to cystic fibrosis.